Easy Shortcakes Recipe – for Strawberry Shortcake

 - Serve right away.
 This is a dessert that you have to eat as soon as the berries hit the shortcakes.

-- Add flavoring to the shortcakes such as a teaspoon of vanilla or a teaspoon of orange or lemon zest.
+- Flavor enhancements: Add a teaspoon of vanilla or a teaspoon of orange or lemon zest to the shortcakes.

-- Sprinkle the tops of the shortcakes before baking with coarse sugar, such as sanding sugar or turbinado sugar for a nice crunchy texture.
+- Add texture.
+Sprinkle the tops of the shortcakes before baking with coarse sugar, such as sanding sugar or turbinado sugar for a nice crunchy texture.

-- Strawberries aren’t the only fruit that tastes great on shortcakes.
-Try sliced fresh peaches or nectarines, lightly crushed raspberries, or a combination of berries.
-If you like things on the sweeter side, try topping them with homemade strawberry sauce.
+- Try different fresh fruit.
+Fresh strawberries aren’t the only fruit that tastes great on shortcakes.
+Try sliced fresh peaches or nectarines, lightly crushed raspberries, blueberries or a combination of berries.
+If you like things on the sweeter side, try topping the shortcakes with homemade peach sauce or blueberry sauce.

-- Not into fruit?
-Make hot fudge sundae short cakes.
-Instead of whipped cream, layer homemade (no churn) vanilla ice cream in the shortcakes.
+- Hot fudge sundae shortcakes: Instead of whipped cream, layer homemade (no churn) vanilla ice cream in the shortcakes.
 Top with a generous drizzle of hot fudge sauce.

-Measure out the dry ingredients and cut in the butter.
+Get a head start.
+Measure out the dry ingredients in a large bowl and cut in the cold butter.
 Cover, and store mixture in refrigerator for up to three days.
 When ready to bake, simply pour in the buttermilk and make shortcakes.

 Shortcakes are best eaten immediately but if you have any left over, store completely cooled shortcakes in a zip top bag or container.
 There’s no need to refrigerate them.
 They’ll keep two to three days.
 Shortcakes can be frozen for up to three months.